lshprung/terminal-media-launcher/docs/tml-config.md

 - **hide** *entry* *group*

 `hide` will remove a specified entry from a specified group.
 The entry argument should refer to the entry's name, rather than the entry's path.
-This option may be useful to hide certain files after adding entries with the '\*' operator. *At the moment, hide can only hide a single entry*.
+This option may be useful to hide certain entries after adding entries with the '\*' operator. *At the moment, hide can only hide a single entry*.

 ### hideFile